What does a vegetable entertainer do?

 Fave music: Get it on(ion) – Trex: Over and Over, Hot Chip; Ruby don’t take your leek to town; Kenny Rogers

 Fave veg: Jerusalem artichoke – lovely warty shape, a fine tuber, “I enjoy nothing more than a good artichoke soup, though cleaning them is laborious and they disturb some people’s stomachs! – Local lore says dig them 2 or 3 times before and their wind inducing qualities can be modified”

-Friends: include the Bawdy pirates the Molly Rogers, Thorsson the disco dancing fisherman, Madam Mango, Maynard flip flap, Zoot, Mr Jules, Micky Bimble, Cleaver Sisters, Lucy-Lost-it, and Lord Parsnip
+Friends: include Madam Mango, Maynard flip flap, Zoot, Mr Lodge, Micky Bimble, Frank Wittering, Precious Cleaver, Lucy-Lost-it, and Lord Parsnip